Anne Hathaway's Cottage - Stratford-upon-Avon - photo by Quinsolve ©

 Welcome to Stratford-upon-Avon.

 Here you will find hundreds of pages of information on: accommodation, eating out, drinking and relaxing, romantic breaks, theatres, places to visit - Shakespeare's houses and the beautiful Stratford-upon-Avon with its parks and gardens on the banks of the river Avon.
 Come visit Stratford-upon-Avon and enjoy our lovely town.

-The RSC theatre has a very busy schedule for the Summer 2015 and Winter 2015 with programmes by
+The RSC theatre has a very busy schedule for the Summer 2016 with programmes by

 Shakespeare and other authors: